American Bridge, Saint Petersburg: Metal bridges

-In 1906, they erected a single-track American bridge number 2 on the downstream side along the existing metal bridge, which subsequently became number 1.
-In 1911, a double-track rail bridge with a "B" was added to the existing ones.
+In 1906, a single-track American bridge, designated as bridge number 2, was constructed adjacent to the pre-existing metal bridge, which eventually became known as bridge number 1.
+Subsequently, in 1911, an additional rail bridge with two tracks and identified as bridge "B" was incorporated into the existing structures.

-In 1913, they erected a double-track bridge with a "E", and in 1916 it was complemented with one more bridge with a "A", which resembled the railway bridge in Tsarskoye Selo across the Obvodny Canal on the railroad track at the Vitebsky railway station.
+In 1913, a double-track bridge featuring the letter E was constructed.
+Subsequently, in 1916, another bridge was added to complete the structure, this time adorned with the letter A. The design of these bridges closely resembled the railway bridge located in Tsarskoye Selo, spanning the Obvodny Canal on the railroad track near the Vitebsky railway station.